Profitbase/Episode-Docs/articles/invision/docs/forms/formschemas/apis/dataserviceapi.md

 `reload(model: model | string, params?: object): Promise<Model>`

 Reloads a specific model by returning a new model.

+> [!NOTE]
-Note that the model passed in is not mutated.
+> The model passed in is not mutated.
 You can pass in either the model to reload, or the name of the model.
 If your data model has a filter or a parameterized Load Data query, you need to provide the required parameters.

 **Example**